JohnQHerman/SlippiStatsBot/README.md

 - `code`: The Slippi connect code for the player.
 - `hide-reply`: Optional.
 Conceals stats from other users.
 Default: `false`.

-### `/leaderboard`

-Displays the top players in a specified region.
-(WIP: Region buttons and pagination to be added)

-Options:

-- `region`: The region for which the leaderboard should be fetched (North America, Europe, Other).
-- `hide-reply`: Optional.
-Conceals the leaderboard from other users.
-Default: `false`.

 ## 🙌 Credits